Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Diagnostic measures for the sign problem

 \subsection{Vanishing Geometric Phase (VGP)}

-Given a Hamiltonian, $H$, we can consider the graph representation of this $H$, namely the `computational state graph', $G_H$.
-Using this formalism, the partition function can be expressed as the sum of weights of closed walks on the graph $G_H$.
+Using the computational state graph, $G_H$, of a given Hamiltonian $H$, the partition function can be expressed as the sum of weights of closed walks on the graph $G_H$.

-Inspired by \cite{Hen_2021}, we consider addressing the sign problem via the weights of the `fundamental cycles' \footnote{A fundamental cycle refers to any closed walk on graph $G_H$ that cannot be decomposed into concatenation of smaller cycles.} on the graph $G_H$.
+Inspired by \cite{Hen_2021}, we consider addressing the sign problem via the weights of the fundamental cycles on the graph $G_H$.
 Since the divided difference term in Eq.~\eqref{eq:SSE3} introduces a scalar whose sign is only a function of the \textit{number of input variables} ($(-1)^q$ for $q$ edges and $q+1$ visited states), the weight of each fundamental cycle of length $q$, can be written

 If \textit{all} fundamental cycles of a Hamiltonian satisfy the following condition

 it is said that the Hamiltonian is VGP, and is sign problem free.
 This is a more general condition than \textit{stoquasticity}.
 We again refer the reader to \cite{Hen_2021} for detailed discussion and derivation for this condition.